 If you attended a college or university outside the U.S., you will need an Equivalency Report.
 Send a sealed, official copy of your foreign transcripts to World Education Services (WES) listed below to obtain an evaluation.

 WES must send an official copy of the evaluation report along with the original transcript to CHDS.
 Please note: the report must include the following information: courses, semester units, grades, subtotals, total semester units, overall grade point average (GPA), and conferment date of the degree (if applicable).

 I don’t have a 3.0 GPA; may I still apply?

 You may still apply to the program, but since your academic credentials represent 30 percent of your assessment score, GPA is an essential portion of the application.
-It is recommended that applicants take a standardized test such as the Miller’s Analogy, LSAT or GRE (unlike the GRE, the Miller’s Analogy does not include a math component) and include details of relevant work experience and qualifications to complement their academic record.
+It is recommended that applicants take a standardized test such as the Miller’s Analogy (MAT), LSAT or GRE (unlike the GRE, the MAT does not include a math component) and include details of relevant work experience and qualifications to complement their academic record.

 What is my financial obligation?

 The Department of Homeland Security’s National Preparedness Directorate, FEMA will pay for tuition, fees, classroom materials, per diem for meals and other travel expenses for all eligible state, tribal, local and federal DHS officials who are accepted to the program.
 Participants are expected to cover any personal expenses they incur.

 What are the online requirements?